aesr-lab/ATDECC/readme.md

 # 4. Install and run

-After installing the Python package from the wheel, the daemon can be run with `sudo python3 -m atdecc`
+After installing the Python package with `pip`, the daemon can be run with `sudo atdecc-py` (or equivalently `sudo python3 -m atdecc`).

 Check out `python3 -m atdecc --help` for additional options like network interface and AEM config file.